 Top Stories

-Live Updates: James Harden's pursuit of scoring history leads a six-game night
+James Harden's historic achievement leads a six-game night

 Enjoy the top highlights, moments, stats and observations from Monday's action with the NBA.com live blog.